httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Application State {#state}

-Applications that use HTTP MAY use stateful cookies {{?I-D.ietf-httpbis-rfc6265bis}} to identify a client and/or store client-specific data to contextualise requests.
+Applications MAY use stateful cookies {{?I-D.ietf-httpbis-rfc6265bis}} to identify a client and/or store client-specific data to contextualise requests.

 When used, it is important to carefully specify the scoping and use of cookies; if the application exposes sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are